-In 2004, my friend and I signed up together for an intermediate computer science class.
-The class consisted of a lecture delivered by the instructor to all students in the class (roughly 200), and discussion sections led by teaching assistants, with 30 students in a discussion section.
-In a 50-minute discussion section, the teaching assistant would go over the material in the first part of the class, which would be followed by a quiz that would be based on the material just covered, which counted for the class grade.
+In 2004, my friend and I signed up for an intermediate computer science class.
+The class consisted of a lecture delivered by the instructor to all students (roughly 200) and discussion sections led by teaching assistants, with 30 students in a discussion section.
+In a 50-minute discussion section, the teaching assistant would go over the material in the first part of the class, followed by a quiz based on the material just covered, which counted for the class grade.

 There were three teaching assistants.
-One was dynamic, knew his material well, and had the special skill of conveying the material to the students.
-The second teaching assistant was solid,but unspectacular.
+One was dynamic, knew his material well, and had the exceptional skill of conveying the material to the students.
+The second teaching assistant was solid but unspectacular.
 Did his job capably, and that was that.
-The third teaching assistant was a really nice guy, but would meander all over the place in his attempt to explain the material, and wasn’t a very good teacher, to put it bluntly.
+The third teaching assistant was a nice person but tended to meander all over the place in his attempt to explain the material.
+He wasn’t a good teacher, to put it bluntly.
 As luck would have it, my friend and I got stuck in the discussion section with the third teaching assistant.

 When we stood up, every pair of eyes were on us.
 The teaching assistant was bemused.
 The students were amused.
 Some would have realized what we were up to.
 Others, who might not have realized that we did not belong to that section, would have thought it odd that we would attend the lecture and skip the quiz (vice versa was more plausible, for the quiz counted towards the class grade).
 My friend and I were mortified.
 We sheepishly made our way out.
 No, our embarrassment wasn’t quite over.
 I realized I had dropped my notebook.
 I made my way back to my seat, with every pair of eyes still staring at me, and made my way back out.